United Kingdom - Money

 Currency exchange

 Money can be exchanged in banks, exchange bureaux, some post offices and many hotels.
-The exchange bureaux are often open outside banking hours but charge higher commission rates.
 All major currencies can be exchanged.

 Visa and passport information is updated regularly and is correct at the time of publishing.
 You should verify critical travel information independently with the relevant embassy before you travel.